yudharisandy/FastConsumableQC.Vision/README.md

-    "runningMode": "Folder", // 3 running modes: Folder, File, or Camera "folderPath": "dataset", // folder path to be detected "imagePath": "5146.png", // image path to be detected (no need to be specified if mode is Folder or Camera) "cameraIndex": 0,
+    "runningMode": "Folder", // 3 running modes: Folder, File, or Camera "folderPath": "dataset", // folder path to be detected "imagePath": "5146.png", // image path to be detected (no need to be specified if mode is Folder or Camera) "cameraIndex": 0, // Camera Index
-    "isTrainTipQC": false, // to train the segmentation model "imageToTrain": "dataset\\965.png"
+    "isTrainTipQC": false, // Condition whether to train the segmentation model or not "imageToTrain": "dataset\\965.png" // Image to train the segmentation model (do not need to change this in order to run this code)
     ```
 - `python main.py`

 ## Running Issues
-- If there is an incompatibale version issue regarding the loaded model, you can re-train the model by changing `self.isTrainTipQC = True` in `VisionWrapper.py`, then `python main.py`.
+- If there is an incompatibale version issue regarding the loaded model, you can re-create the `model.pkl` by changing `isTrainTipQC = True` in `config.json`, then `python main.py`.
 This will only take a few seconds to complete.
-Later, you can change it back to `self.isTrainTipQC = False`.
+Later, you need to change it back to `isTrainTipQC = False` for inferencing in another mode.

 ## Result
-- The classification result will be printed in the terminal.
+- Currently, the result has not been finalized yet, this code only print the score of plunger surface analyzer.
 - The dumped image logs and log.txt file will be stored inside `/FastConsumableQC.Vision/log/` directory.

 ### Highlevel Overview of Processing Pipeline